Adebayo-George/mobile-website/README.md

 > Description the project.
-> This project is a portflio project with some icon images and background images
+> This project is a portflio project with some icon images and background images updated the mobile version website by adding link buttons, and also mentioning my skill, tools and frameworks and also added some background images.

 ## Built With